-The setup for both the sinusoidal and random vibration tests are alike.
+Spacecraft vibration test monitoring is a \gls{SHM} application that requires live, ultra-high-rate data collection from a large number of nodes (usually more than 200)~\cite{chang2000deep,kolaini2018spacecraft}.
+The main objective of this test is to excite components, subsystems, and nonstructural hardware that respond to the launch environments.
 The spacecraft is attached to a large shake table, and then, accelerometers are mounted.
-This is referred to as the \textit{mounting phase} or \textit{Idle Phase} because nodes do not perform sampling during this phase.
+This process is referred to as the \textit{mounting phase} or \textit{Idle phase} because nodes do not perform sampling during this phase.
 This phase is the most laborious and time-consuming step of the process.
 Each sensor has a short wire with a connector attached at the end.
-The engineers at Space Systems Loral (SSL) have informed us that depending on sensor placements, partial disassembly of the satellite may occur to facilitate the sensor's placement in the exact locations needed to collect data.
+Engineers at Space Systems Loral (SSL) have informed us that depending on sensor placements, partial disassembly of the satellite may occur to facilitate the sensor's placement in the exact locations needed to collect data.
 From there, longer cables are run from the sensors to the \gls{DAQ}.
 The mounting process can take between one to two weeks to attach the devices before the test is started.
 The cables have to be carefully mounted to the spacecraft for two primary reasons: avoid damage to the spacecraft during the test, and prevent significant changes to the spacecraft's load properties.
 The latter is critical because if one wants to add more sensors to study the system better, the added weight may alter the system's load properties, which is in direct opposition to the test's goal.
 This is because the more sensors added, the more likely the results are not representative of the realistic properties of the spacecraft~\cite{whatzwrong}.
 Given that each cable performs slightly differently and has a unique transfer function, an individual {profile} needs to be generated so that these differences can be calibrated out.
 This wired solution is costly and lacks versatility.

 After the mounting phase, each sensor has to be manually verified.
 Verification is critical because engineers need to ensure that all sensors are functioning properly before the test is conducted.
 After verification, the tests begin.
-This is referred to as the \textit{Sampling Phase}.
+This process is referred to as the \textit{Sampling phase}.
 During the test, sensors are sampled continuously for 20 to 40 minutes.